onc-healthit/inferno-program/README.md

 ## Running Tests from the Command Line
-Inferno provides two methods of running tests via the command line: by directly providing the sequences or running automated scripts
+Inferno provides two methods of running tests via the command line: by directly providing the sequences or running automated scripts.
+You can either run these commands within docker containers through `docker-compose`, or directly in your own environment using ruby natively.
+We recommend using the `docker-compose` approach because it ensures that the appropriate validation services are in place.

 _Note: This feature is still in development and we are looking for feedback on features and improvements in ways it can be used_